robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-07/2/StudentGuide.md

 </details>

-### Class Slideshow
+### Slideshow

-The slides for today can be viewed on Google Drive here: [7.2 Slides](https://docs.google.com/presentation/d/1NKi0SOZMFsHSlSQTQeq2kdjpsVy5EmU-xaWrAQ4Hw-w/edit#slide=id.g4f80a3047b_0_990)
+- The slides for today can be viewed on Google Drive here: [7.2 Slides](https://docs.google.com/presentation/d/1NKi0SOZMFsHSlSQTQeq2kdjpsVy5EmU-xaWrAQ4Hw-w/edit#slide=id.g4f80a3047b_0_990)

 ---

 ### 01. Welcome and Overview